TAbdiukov/extract/JAR.md

 	* Logically, last address must not contain unrelated to JAR data

 	In our case, we have,
-	* Data at 0038097F should begin with "PK - Yes
+	* Data at 0038097F should begin with "PK" header - Check
-	* Value at 0x388A02 is 00 - All good
+	* Value at 0x388A02 is 00 - Check
-	* There are 4 NUL-bytes toward the last address, starting at 0x3889FF - All good
+	* There are 4 NUL-bytes toward the last address (starting at 0x3889FF), 4 is an even number - Check
 	* 0x388A02 is after "End Header" at 003889ED  (according to both CryptoChecker and HexWalk) - Check
 	* 0x388A02 is before 0038A8D0 (as detected by CryptoChecker.
 Club Nokia URL) - Check
 	* 0x388A02 is before 0038B8BE (as detected by HexWalk, Unix path) - Check